-If you would like to book me for a video-skype lecture for your classroom or group, a radio or television interview, or a live lecture at your location, contact me through this website, or through the Official Stories facebook page.
+If you would like to book him for a video-skype lecture for your classroom or group, a radio or television interview, or a live lecture at your location, contact Liam through this website, or through the Official Stories facebook page.

 - Scheff’s Paradox of Science: “The less plausible or logical a scientific idea, the more funding it will require.”